Skip to main content

 Yes.
 Solar panel owners can benefit from tariffs like Octopus Agile, which lets you export surplus solar at high daytime rates and charge your EV overnight at low rates.
 Chargers like the myenergi Zappi GLO can also divert surplus solar directly to your car, potentially charging for free during the day.

-Join thousands of UK Tesla owners who've cut their charging costs by up to 85%.
+Join thousands of UK Tesla owners who have cut their charging costs by up to 85% versus Superchargers.

 Get Installation Quotes